akuefler/akuefler.github.io/fovea_documentation.md

 ISSUE: Fovea provides most user hooks by creating an empty function to be overridden (e.g., user_nav_func), these should be replaced with assign_funcs like the ones above (or the assign_funcs should be replaced with overridable empty functions like user_nav_func) so the style remains consistent and easy to learn.
 It would probably make more sense to go with assign_funcs, as the overrides can only be used if the user wants to subclass diagnosticGUI.

-Note that these callbacks will only work in subplots, in which they have been assigned during the call to arrangeFig.
+Note that these callbacks will only work in subplots in which they have been assigned during the call to arrangeFig.
 For example, if the figure is arranged like below, then all the callbacks will work, but only when clicking on the axes of the second subplot:

 ```python
 plotter.arrangeFig([1,2],